Unaudited Half-Yearly Financial Report

 Protean Software Limited

 In July 2023, the Company achieved a successful exit of its holding in Protean Software to Joblogic, a UK-based direct provider of Field Service Management software to SMEs, and Protean's direct competitor.
 The Manager invested in Protean in July 2015 as one of the last buyouts prior to the changes in VCT legislation.
 Over the holding period the Manager helped Protean transition its highly featured legacy product into a modern software product sold on a SaaS basis.
-The transaction generated proceeds of £5.9 million on completion.
-When added to £151,000 of cash returned to date, this implies a total cash-on-cash return of 2.4 times the original investment, equivalent to an IRR of 12% since the initial investment.
+The transaction generated proceeds of £3.5 million on completion.
+When added to £0.1 million of cash returned to date, this implies a total cash-on-cash return of 2.4 times the original investment of £1.5 million made in July 2015, equivalent to an IRR of 12%.

 Disposals in the period ended 30 June 2023